openshift-cs/okd.io/docs/index.md

 ### Get Started

 All contributions are welcome!
 OKD uses the Apache 2 license and does not require any contributor agreement to submit patches.
-Please open issues for any bugs or problems you encounter, ask questions in the **#openshift-dev** on Kubernetes Slack Channel, or get involved in the OKD-WG by joining the OKD-WG google group.
+Please open issues for any bugs or problems you encounter, ask questions in the **#openshift-users** on Kubernetes Slack Channel, or get involved in the OKD-WG by joining the OKD-WG google group.

 - Get started with the [Contributors Guide](https://github.com/openshift/okd/blob/master/CONTRIBUTING.md)
 - Read [the documentation](https://docs.okd.io/latest/welcome/index.html)